noomio/singlefin/README.md

 ## Generate Source Files

 To configure and generate the source files you need to run the configure.py script.
+There is also a helper script configure.ps1 to call with PowerShell.

 ```
 cd singlefin